 Voice is one of the most important elements in successful writing …

-If readers do not pick up our unique voice through the words we write, they will tune us out and we’ll lose them.
+If readers do not pick up our unique writing voice through our words, they will tune us out and we’ll lose them.

 We may have a meaningful story to relay.
 We may have leading-edge content which will really help people.
 But if we cannot capture and sustain the reader’s attention, they will not benefit from the story or the content.

-But if readers lock in to your signature voice, it’s a different story.
+If readers lock in to your signature writing voice, it’s a different story.
 Your readers can actually “hear” your unique signature voice through your words – whether they are on paper or on a screen.